-104-year-old Australian scientist to fly to Switzerland to end his life
+104-year-old Australian scientist to fly to Switzerland to end life

-(CNN)A 104-year-old Australian scientist will fly to Europe on Wednesday to end his life, saying he "greatly regrets" living to his advanced age.
+(CNN)A 104-year-old Australian scientist has started his journey to Switzerland where he plans to end his life, saying he "greatly regrets" living to his advanced age.

-Botanist and ecologist David Goodall is traveling to the Life Circle clinic in Basel, Switzerland, accompanied by a nurse from pro-euthanasia organization Exit International, the group's founder said.
+Botanist and ecologist David Goodall is traveling to the Life Circle clinic in Basel, accompanied by a nurse from pro-euthanasia organization Exit International, the group's founder said.

 Speaking on his 104th birthday, Goodall said if he had one birthday wish it would be to die.
 "No I'm not happy.
 I want to die...
 It's not sad particularly, what is sad is if one is prevented (from dying)," he told Australian broadcaster the ABC.